okta/terraform-provider-okta/website/docs/r/policy_rule_signon.html.markdown

 - `primary_factor` - (Optional) Rule's primary factor. **WARNING** Ony works as a part of the Identity Engine.
 Valid values:
 `"PASSWORD_IDP_ANY_FACTOR"`, `"PASSWORD_IDP"`.

+- `users_excluded` - (Optional) The list of user IDs that would be excluded when rules are processed.

 ## Attributes Reference

 - `id` - ID of the Rule.